Retirement Planning

 Date of Effectiveness

 A will only take effect when you pass away.
-Unlike a will, which only takes effect upon death, a living trust becomes effective as soon as it is created and assets are transferred.
-This means you can rest assured knowing that your assets are safeguarded and managed according to your wishes, even while you're alive.
+Unlike a will, a living trust becomes effective upon creation when you transfer assets.
+This means you can trust that someone will safeguard and manage your assets as you wish, even while you're alive.

 Asset Management

-To ensure your assets are managed efficiently if you become incapacitated, setting up a living trust in Arizona is a wise decision.
+Set up a living trust in Arizona to manage your assets if you become incapacitated.
 By including provisions for asset management, you can avoid the hassle of having a court-appointed conservator.

 Older couple speaking to an estate planner